Warfare in Medieval Poland: In the times of Jagiellons

-The most characteristic changes of this period was the appearance – at the side of heavy cavalry – of light horse detachments of hussars and the new pancernis (Armored Companions), as well as a gradual termination of the call of peasants (now permanently enslaved into serfs).
+The most characteristic changes of this period was the appearance – at the side of heavy cavalry – of light horse detachments of hussars and the new pancernis (Armored Companions), as well as a gradual termination of the call of peasants.
 Burghers kept their privileges to defend their towns, but only three cities in all of Poland had a right to send troops to the battlefield.
 Another novelty was also the so-called obrona potoczna (later wojsko kwarciane) organized to defend royal lands and – in a general sense – the whole territory of the state against incursions from the East.

 Also the armament has been changed.
 The heavy cavalryman's armour (of both knight and horse) was thicker, and heavier, but weapons remained the same.
 In the same time light cavalryman dropped out the armour at all (like first hussars) or stayed with the mail (like pancerni).
-The novelty was personal fire weapon of the soldier, as pistol and arquebuss, soon replaced by musket.
+The novelty was personal fire weapon of the soldier, as pistol and arquebus, soon replaced by musket.
 The infantry of that times was formed of the mercenary regiments of "foreign style" (pol. cudzoziemskiego autoramentu), or of the "field infantry" (pol. piechota łanowa) recruited from peasants.

 The gunpowder domination of the battlefield became almost complete in Europe.
 Armour, of little use against either small arms or artillery fire, was gradually disappearing, but not everywhere: in the nearest future light hussars of the battle of Orsha would eventually wore heavier breastplates, helmets, gorgets, and forearm pieces.